d-krupke/cpsat-primer/03_big_picture.md

   - [OR-Tools' Network Flows](https://developers.google.com/optimization/flow):
     OR-Tools also comes with a dedicated solver for network flow problems.
   - ...
+- **Approximation Algorithms:** For many difficult optimization problems, you can find scientific papers that describe approximation algorithms for them.
+  These algorithms come with some guarantees of not being too far off from the optimal solution.
+Some are even proven to achieve the best possible guarantees.
+However, you should not directly try to implement such a paper even if it perfectly fits your problem.
+There are some approximation algorithms that are actually practical, but many are not.
+The guarantees are usually focussed on artificial worst-case scenarios, and even if the algorithms can be implemented, they may be beaten by simple heuristics.
+  Approximation algorithms and their analysis can be quite useful for understanding the structure of your problem, but their direct practical use is limited.
+- **Meta-Heuristics:** Instead of using a generic solver like CP-SAT, you can also try to build a custom algorithm for your problem based on some meta-heuristic pattern, like simulated annealing, genetic algorithms, or tabu search.
+Meta-heuristics require some coding, but once you know the pattern, they are quite straightforward to implement.
+While there are some libraries to generalize parts of the algorithms, you could also just write the whole algorithm yourself.
+This gives the advantage of truly understanding what is going on in the algorithm, but you miss a lot of advanced techniques contained in solvers like CP-SAT.
+For many optimization problems, you will have difficulties competing against techniques utilizing advanced solvers in terms of solution quality.
+If you just want a quick solution, meta-heuristics can be a good start.

 As evident, there exists a diverse array of tools and techniques for solving optimization problems.
 CP-SAT stands out as a versatile approach, particularly